-The education sessions at events such as the Leading Age Services Australia roadshow and others with local community groups, Lions Clubs Australia and medical clinics, focussed on the latest research and the link between hearing loss and depression, anxiety and even dementia.
+The education sessions at events such as the Leading Age Services Australia roadshow and others with local community groups, Lions Clubs Australia and medical clinics, focus on the latest research and the link between hearing loss and depression, anxiety and even dementia.

-Many of these associations are not known by the public and through education we are able to help individuals that attend, but also provide guidance to those that are family members of people impacted by hearing loss.
+Many of these associations are not known by the public and through education, we are able to help individuals that attend, but also provide guidance to those that are family members of people impacted by hearing loss.